thenativeweb/wolkenkit-react/README.md

 ## Reading lists using the `useList` hook

 In order to read lists use the `useList` hook and provide `name` of the list as first parameter.
-You can provide several options using the second parameter.
+You can provide additional options using the second parameter.
 Set the `observe` property to `true` if you would like to read the list and observe future updates to it.

 ```js
 import { useList } from 'wolkenkit-react';